 Dachshund ornament – With those small legs, long bodies, and big personalities, dachshunds are a favorite in Germany and around the world.

-Gingerbread Heart ornament – Nothing says “I love you” like a gingerbread heart at a festival.
+Gingerbread Heart ornament – Nothing says “I love you” like a Lebkuchen, or German gingerbread, heart at a festival.
+And this one will especially impress fans of Hofbräu beer.
 But this ornament won’t go stale!

 Hofbräu Beer ornament – Raise a teeny tiny Maß of beer with this German Christmas ornament this holiday season!